lparry/blog-2.0/old-markdown/2015-03-30-antigua-guatemala.markdown

 <a href="https://www.flickr.com/photos/lucasthenomad/16956446822/in/set-72157651649474182" title="It was a short muddy walk to the top by Lucas the nomad, on Flickr"><img src="https://farm8.staticflickr.com/7623/16956446822_812f3862a5_c.jpg" width="601" height="800" alt="It was a short muddy walk to the top"></a>

-The next day I booked myself in for a trip up [Volcan Pacaya][pacaya], one of Guatemala more active volcanoes that last seriously erupted in 2010, blowing ash so high that it even rained down on the modern day capital Guatemala City.
+The next day I booked myself in for a trip up <a href="http://en.wikipedia.org/wiki/Pacaya">Volcan Pacaya</a>, one of Guatemala more active volcanoes that last seriously erupted in 2010, blowing ash so high that it even rained down on the modern day capital Guatemala City.

 <a href="https://www.flickr.com/photos/lucasthenomad/16770337980/in/set-72157651649474182" title="These guys followed us trying to get us to ride their horses up.
 Doubly anoying for me as they set off my horse allergy by Lucas the nomad, on Flickr"><img src="https://farm8.staticflickr.com/7618/16770337980_098faedf22_c.jpg" width="800" height="601" alt="These guys followed us trying to get us to ride their horses up.
 Doubly anoying for me as they set off my horse allergy"></a>